-4.23 Risk assessments may be required and considered for individuals whose special needs ar associated with: Being less responsive to verbal communication е □ Physical disability □ Physical fragility caused by, for example, haemophilia, brittle bone syndrome or epilepsy Dependence on equipment, such as wheelchairs, breathing tubes or feeding tubes These shoul be carried out by the Safeguarding Officer or Special Needs teams and communicated to staff. d 4.24 The nature of the individual(s) involved will also be highly relevant in the context of physical contact in other situations (see section "Physical Contact with Students in Other Circumstances" below). ct 5.
-5.1 After the Event After the event, the student involved may be subject to separate disciplinary procedures.
-Strategies should be developed to help avoid such incidents in future.
-It may also be necessary to involve external agencies; perhaps Local Authority children's services, or the police if a crime may have been committed. е 5.2 5.3 Recording Incidents It is important that there is a detailed, contemporaneous, written report made of any occasio (except minor or trivial incidents) where force is used.
-It may help prevent any misunderstanding of misrepresentation of the incident, and it will be helpful should there be a complaint.
-Immediate following any such incident, the member of staff concerned should tell the Headteacher and provide a written report as soon as possible afterwards.
-That report should include: The name(s) of the student(s) involved, and when and where the incident took place or ly Details of whether any of the students involved were vulnerable for SEN, medical or social reasons The name(s) of the member of staff (s) directly involved The name of any other staff or students who witnessed the incident The reason that force was necessary (e.g. to prevent injury to a student or member of staff) How the incident began and progressed, including details of the student's behaviour, what was said by each of the parties, the steps taken to defuse or calm the situation (including warnings that force might be used), the type of force used, the degree of force used, and for how long The student's response and the outcome of the incident Details of any injuries suffered and any medical attention sought Details of any distress suffered by any party, and whether any post-incident support was provided Details of further disciplinary action against students involved Details of any damage to property When parents were informed, and what views they expressed (see below) Whether information about the incident has been shared with staff or external agencies (eg. the police) е Whether any complaints have been lodged 5.4 Staff may find it helpful to seek advice from a senior colleague or a representative of the professional association when compiling a report.
-They should also keep a copy of the report incidents involving the use of force can cause the parents of the student involved great concern.
-It t.

-the School's document to inform parents of an incident involving their child, and give them the opportunity to discuss it.
+- 5.3 It is important that there is a detailed, contemporaneous, written report made of any occasion (except minor or trivial incidents) where force is used.
+It may help prevent any misunderstanding or misrepresentation of the incident, and it will be helpful should there be a complaint.
+Immediately following any such incident, the member of staff concerned should tell the Headteacher and provide a written report as soon as possible afterwards.
+That report should include: - D The name(s) of the student(s) involved, and when and where the incident took place - Details of whether any of the students involved were vulnerable for SEN, medical or social reasons - □ The name(s) of the member of staff (s) directly involved - □ The name of any other staff or students who witnessed the incident - □ The reason that force was necessary (e.g. to prevent injury to a student or member of staff) - How the incident began and progressed, including details of the student's behaviour, what was said by each of the parties, the steps taken to defuse or calm the situation (including warnings that force might be used), the type of force used, the degree of force used, and for how long - D The student's response and the outcome of the incident - Details of any injuries suffered and any medical attention sought - Details of any distress suffered by any party, and whether any post-incident support was provided - Details of further disciplinary action against students involved - Details of any damage to property - □ When parents were informed, and what views they expressed (see below) - □ Whether information about the incident has been shared with staff or external agencies (eg. the police) - □ Whether any complaints have been lodged - 5.4 Staff may find it helpful to seek advice from a senior colleague or a representative of their professional association when compiling a report.
+They should also keep a copy of the report.
+Incidents involving the use of force can cause the parents of the student involved great concern.
+It is the School's document to inform parents of an incident involving their child, and give them the opportunity to discuss it.
 The Headteacher or a member of the senior leadership team will need to consider whether that should be done straight away or at the end of the School day and whether parents should be told orally or in writing.